FAQs are currently under construction. Thank you for your patience. Please share your frequently asked questions with melabarger@rolesvillenc.gov.

 Records older than six years may possibly be found by contacting the Wake County Register of Deeds to request a copy of a real estate document.

-Right of Way Encroachment Agreements are reviewed by the Town Manager.
+Right-of-way encroachment Agreements are reviewed by the Town Manager.
 Please contact the Town Clerk for an application or to request additional information.

-A sign such as a yard sale, car wash or for sale sign does not require a permit, however, many other signs such as banners, temporary (90 day) and permanent signs do require a permit.
+A sign such as a yard sale, car wash or for sale sign does not require a permit, however, many other signs such as banners, temporary (90 days) and permanent signs do require a permit.

 For more information, please visit the Permit page.